Tutorials

 control system).

-The repository must be initialized by running git init
+The repository must be initialized in the collection base directory

 .Radicale.cache